Alexr951/pymte/docs/theory.md

 Mogstad, Santos and Torgovitsky (2018), hereafter MST; Mogstad and Torgovitsky (2018) survey the same material at greater length.

+For a first pass without the mathematics, Chavez (2025) is a good place to start.
+It tells the history from Roy (1951) and Heckman's selection models through Imbens and Angrist's LATE to the unification by Heckman and Vytlacil, explains why two valid instruments for schooling can give returns of 7 percent and 13 percent without either being wrong, and is frank about the reasons the framework is used less than it deserves.
+One of those reasons, that a discrete instrument identifies only a few points of the MTE curve, is the problem this package addresses: the moment-based framework below reports bounds for whatever the instrument leaves unidentified.

 ## The selection model

 There is a binary treatment $D$, an outcome $Y = D Y_1 + (1 - D) Y_0$,